minprog/pyprog/opdrachten/week3/leesbaarheid/venglish.md

 # Readability

+> Please note: the checks for this assignment will be available on Wednesday at the latest.
+Do not submit your solution before that time.

 The coleman-Liau index is a readability-test which determines the measure of readability of a text.
 This is based on the American system where 'grades' are used.
 This index is calculated with the amount of characters per word, and other such characteristics.